sf-wdi-24/rails_bog_app/README.md

 Looking back at how we handled the submission of our `new` form, we see that the task of creating an item in the database used the following pattern.

 * Make a route first.
-* Define a controller method.
+* Define a controller action.
 * Redirect to some view.

 The only difference for updating versus creating is that now we will need to keep track of the `id` of the object being updated.

 * Make a route first.
 	* Make sure it specifies the `id` of the thing to be **updated**
-* Define a controller method.
+* Define a controller action.
 	* Retrieve the `id` of the record to be **updated** from `params`
 	* Use the `id` to find the record
 	* Retrieve the updated info sent from the form in `params`